Jonas1999/parrot-bebop-android-application/README.md

 - run `source ~/code/parrot-groundsdk/./products/olympe/linux/env/shell` to initiate the olympe shell
 - execute the python script with `python3 PythonParrot.py`
 ## Controls
+Most of the keyboard controls don't need to be activated while in the window actively as it's listening to the keyboard input directly.
+Only keyboard mappings marked with an "\*" needs to be used actively in the terminal window.
+- `C` reconnecting to drone if initial connection fails
 - `T` take off
 - `L` landing
 - `Q` quit